jlartois/track-cam-calib/README.md

 python track_pinhole.py
 ```

-To calibrate `video360.mp4` a 360° camera video, first reproject it to a cubemap (only keeping the front face):
+To calibrate a 360° camera video `video360.mp4` ([download here](https://cloud.ilabt.imec.be/index.php/s/i3tGBSNHE3WQfez)), first reproject it to a cubemap (only keeping the front face):

 ```bash
 python reproject.py
 ```

 This will result in `video360_repr.mp4`.
-The original `video360.mp4` is too large for Github, so we provide`video360_repr.mp4` directly.
+For simplicity, we provide`video360_repr.mp4` directly in this repository.
 Then run:

 ```bash
 python track_360.py